 - Will labor costs increase in your market?

-- How will your company benefits increase to remain competitive?
+- How will your company's benefits increase to remain competitive?

 - As you negotiate with 3PLs, how will their costs increase by year?
 For example, agreements may factor in future costs with the consumer price index (CPI).

-Thinking about your company’s growth and needs, will 3PL allow you to avoid facility expansion or a move to new facility; or eliminate projects requiring capital expenditures for technology and automation?
+Thinking about your company’s growth and needs, will a 3PL’s services allow you to avoid facility expansion or a move to a new facility; or eliminate projects requiring capital expenditures for technology and automation?
 Include this in your comparison.

 Determining how internal costs compare to 3PL costs requires detailed projection and analyses.
-Without the detail projection, you will end up understating costs.
+Without a detailed projection, you may end up understating costs.

-If we can help your company with a detailed 3PL cost projection or weight 3PL versus internal fulfillment, you can schedule a phone call with us here.
-You can also visit our Vendor Center for a list of FCBCO Approved 3PL vendors.
+If we can help your company with a detailed 3PL cost projection or weight 3PL fulfillment versus internal fulfillment, you can schedule a phone call with us below.